2025 RPA Board of Directors

 Dr. Lotz earned her bachelor’s degree in psychology from the University of California, Santa Cruz and went on to earn both master’s and doctorate degrees from the School of Professional Psychology at Wright State University in Dayton, Ohio.
-While in graduate school, she assisted in the development of Focused Brief Group Therapy (FBGT), a short-term process group model designed for use in college counseling centers.
-She created a FBGT treatment manual as her dissertation and has presented the approach at the American Group Psychotherapy Association’s annual meeting six times.
+She assisted in the development of Focused Brief Group Therapy (FBGT) and authored the FBGT Treatment Manual used globally to enhance the practice of brief therapy groups.
+She has presented the approach at the American Group Psychotherapy Association’s annual meeting six times.
+She holds a certification in TeleMental Health from the Zur Institute.
+She has volunteered with Hospice, AIDS Resource Center (ARC), Safespace programs, and the Sonoma County Pride Parade.
+This is her third year serving on the RPA Board.

-she/her I have a background in non-profits, radio, event production and community organizing.
-My clinical work began in 2005, when I began graduate school as a single mother (after an almost 10 year break from school).
-My CRP was entitled, “The Role of Empathy in the Domestic Violence Treatment of Male Batterers” through a feminist theory lens and I graduated in 2011.
-I was licensed after 3 years of postdoc in a private practice neuropsychology clinic.
+Dr. Loi has a background in non-profits, radio, event production and community organizing.
+Her clinical work began in 2005, when she began graduate school as a single mother (after an almost 10 year break from school).
+Her CRP was entitled, “The Role of Empathy in the Domestic Violence Treatment of Male Batterers” through a feminist theory lens and she graduated in 2011, becoming a member of RPA that same year.
+She was licensed in 2014 after 3 years of postdoc in a private practice neuropsychology clinic.

 Since 2011 I have split my work life between my private practice and work in community mental health non-profits (Clinic Manager of Psychological Services Center of CIIS 2011-2016; Director of Clinical Services for Access Institute 2016-2021).
 In each of these roles I served on the organizations’ leadership/administrative teams while also providing group and individual supervision to 20+ psychology trainees over 10 years.
 In August of 2021, I left my role at Access Institute to focus solely on my practice.
 I have an office in Graton, CA where I see adult individuals wishing to work in areas of life transition, complex grief, personality conflict, and gender identity and transition.
 I am currently enrolled in the MAPS MDMA Assisted Psychotherapy Training program and hope to expand my practice in that area once the drug is approved for use by the FDA.